sparebank1utvikling/gateway-authentication-examples/README.md

 Using Federated authentication you need to send an assertion (jwt) in the request together with oauth credentials.
 When using federated authentication you sign the assertion with a private key, and you have to provide an jwks endpoint with the corresponding public key, for validation of the assertion.

 Example of how to create a signed jwt to use as assertion.
 This example takes bank and nnin as parameters, and put them in the jwt as claims.
+The different types of session requires different claims.
+For example a customer session requires the claim "nnin".
+But a system session requires a username instead.
+The spesific need of claims for a partner to send will be set during the agreement and configuration phase.
-Bank is only required if customer has multiple bankrelations.
+The claim "bank" is only required if the integration includes more than one bank.
 The assertion provider uses the `io.jsonwebtoken` library for creating and signing the jwt.
 Explanation of the different claims can be found [here](https://tools.ietf.org/html/rfc7519#section-4.1)
 ```kotlin